camjeffrey/100daysofpython/README.md

 I also have finally implemented a check for valid user input and I'm thrilled that it seems to work so well.
 I think I've got a really good grasp on loops and was able to implement solutions which check not only if the input was a single letter in the first place, but whether it had already been guessed, and return to the input prompt correctly.

 Overall, I'm very proud of this project and had tons of fun thinking through it.
+I also completed the project before watching any of the course material for the day, as I could see that we weren't learning anything new but rather applying things we've already learnt to a more complex project, so I wanted to see if I could do it without hints or prompting from Angela.
+So I'm very excited to watch through the videos now and see how she has implemented everything and see another approach.